 Her personality was a rare gift, one that cultivated friendships and bonds that transcended the ordinary.
 Noni's nurses, who cared for her during her final days, were drawn to her vibrant spirit.
 They made time on their breaks and days off to spend precious moments with her, reflecting the joy she infused into the lives of those around her.
 It was simply impossible to remain untouched by her presence; her warmth enveloped all who entered her life.
 She was a woman who never raised her voice, nor uttered a curse, choosing instead to communicate through tender affection and unwavering patience.
 Many people called her "sunshine" because she was sunshine in human form.
 You would never see her without a smile on her face, even when she was in the hospital.

-Noni leaves behind her two daughters, Judy Seymore (Rick) and Nancy Slice (Tim); granddaughters, Brodie Smith (Logan), Sydney Slice Roman (Arnold), and Stacey Slice; and one great-grandson, Sloan Smith, as well as her beloved cousin, Robbie Gossett, who was much like her, a sister to her.
+Noni leaves behind her two daughters, Judy Seymore (Rick) and Nancy Slice (Tim); granddaughters, Brodie Smith (Logan), Sydney Slice Roman (Arnold), and Stacey Slice; and one great-grandson, Sloan Smith, as well as her beloved cousin, Robbie Gossett, who was much like a sister to her.

 Norma "Noni" B. Hendrix leaves behind a legacy of love that will continue to resonate through the hearts of her family and friends.
 Though she has departed from this earthly realm, the kindness and warmth she exuded will live on in the memories and lives of those who adored her.